OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 ## Maturity 3
 ### Benefits
 ### Activity
-An individual or team outside of those responsible for developing and deploying the software (e.g. an information security officer) should be responsible for managing known defects and enforcing the threshold defined at maturity 2.
+An individual or team outside of those responsible for developing and deploying the software (e.g. an information security officer) is responsible for managing known defects and enforcing the defined threshold.

-Defects that exceed the threshold should block or prevent deployment into production, until they are resolved, or fall below the threshold.
-This could be achieved automatically in the build and deployment processes, if they are integrated with the defect management system.
+Defects that exceed the threshold block or prevent deployment into production, until they are resolved, or fall below the threshold.
+You can do this automatically in the build and deployment processes, if they are integrated with the defect management system.
 Alternatively, the deployment process could include a step that requires approval from an information security officer.

-More emphasis is placed on maintaining the list of known defects, and ensuring that their risk rating and categorisations remain accurate over time (e.g. in-line with new research and changing opinions within the industry, as well as other factors like the improving capabilities of some adversaries).
+Keep a list of known defects, with accurate risk rating and categorisations over time (e.g. in-line with new research and changing opinions within the industry, and improving capabilities of some adversaries).

 This includes managing lists of defects that have been accepted, mitigated, or marked as a false positives.
-Accepted and mitigated risks should be reconsidered periodically to ensure that they are suitable to keep their statuses (e.g. to identify a defect that now poses a greater risk because a mitigating control has been changed or removed).
+Review the status of accepted and mitigated risks periodically (e.g. to identify a defect that now poses a greater risk because a mitigating control has been changed or removed).

 ### Maturity Questions